SpringsTea/WSProject/README.md

 * Data

-    I haven't actually got anything planned out for populating my database with the large amount of sets that this project will need to support, so I could definitely use some help with that.
-Maybe the data already exists, maybe I'll have to make a scraper for heart of the cards, I haven't really given it much thought yet.
+    ~~I haven't actually got anything planned out for populating my database with the large amount of sets that this project will need to support, so I could definitely use some help with that.
+Maybe the data already exists, maybe I'll have to make a scraper for heart of the cards, I haven't really given it much thought yet.~~
+    Big Thanks to greatwanz for making his translation project available for me to use.

+* Images

+    The project will of course need images, either that I was host, or are already hosted.
+I have no solution for that as of yet.
+It's important that all images or of consistant qualtity and resolution.

 * Deployment